andfisher/PassPeek/README.md

-# PassPeek
+# PassPeek (for jQuery)
-A plugin to enable showable password fields for a better mobile UX.
+A jQuery plugin to enable showable password fields for a better mobile UX.